benedetoula/GIGA/index.md

 The enclosure of the GIGA Node was entirely custom designed and built to be adjustable, portable and transportable in a standard size carry-on for easy transport and deployment!

+## Digital Booklet

+For more information, here is a [**digital booklet**](https://drive.google.com/file/d/1PjUFwsr2tn6brt4Zh3K7XaSyXV-yI2bK/view) with more details on the different components of the GIGA Node.